 However, the matter goes even deeper: The systems analysis team cannot stand aside from the sociotechnical system it is investigating; rather, it is both easy and realistic to argue that the team is itself a subsystem in this larger system-a state of affairs that faces the analyst with deep and important philosophical questions, as well as more practical ones of standards of professional behavior and ethical choice.
 Problems of philosophy and ethics, as they relate to systems analysis have been explored (notably by Churchman 1978 and 1979), but remain in a sufficiently restless state to make summarizing them inappropriate for this Handbook.
 However, this is not to say that they are not important, or that we should not put discussions of the common views in a leading position if they existed; rather, it is to say that the stream of thinking has not as yet, unfortunately, permeated the community of systems analysts to an extent sufficient to allow us to state a view that represents the center of gravity of this community's outlook.
-It is my view that problems of philosophy and ethics, as they relate to systems analysis, are very important, and deserve more investigation and wider recognition than they have as yet received.
+Few would question that problems of philosophy and ethics, as they relate to systems analysis, are very important; they deserve more investigation and wider recognition than they have as yet received.

-On the other hand, issues of professional behavior have been given some attention by the systems analysis community, and it is to the discussion of these that I turn in the next section.
+On the other hand, issues of professional behavior have been given some attention by the systems analysis community, and they are discussed in the next section.